liftoff-app/liftoff/CONTRIBUTING.md

 ## Translations

+### Weblate

+Lemmy devs are kindly hosting lemmur translation strings on their [Weblate instance](https://weblate.yerbamate.ml/projects/lemmur/lemmur/).
+Feel free to contribute strings there, we regularly sync string changes with Weblate.

+We use flutter's native file format for translations: ARB, which itself uses the ICU message syntax.
+In most cases you will be able to deduce the syntax based on the source string.
+Here are 3 important examples:

+1. Placeholders

+`Hello there {name}!` - placeholders are put in a pair of braces, it will be later replaced with an appropriate value.

+2. Plurals

+`You have {amount} new {amount, plural, =0{messages} =1{message} =2{messages} few{messages} many{messages} other{message}}` - plurals are checked against their quantifier and provide 6 possible forms to choose from.
+In english this example does not make much sense, since we could just provide the `=1{message}` and `other{messages}` case. `other` case always has to be specified, it acts as a fallback.

+3. Selects

+`I will take a {distance_name, select, close{bus} far{train} veryFar{plane}}.` - selects allow for arbitrary matching against some predefined cases.
+All cases should be the same as in the source string.

 ### Time ago strings

 Strings such as "_About one hour ago_" or "_~1h_" are localizable.
 We inherit a set of ready translations from [github.com/andresaraujo/timeago.dart/messages](https://github.com/andresaraujo/timeago.dart/tree/master/timeago/lib/src/messages) and provide our own in [lib/l10n/timeago](./lib/l10n/timeago).